 As the disease progresses and the cancer metastasizes, esophageal symptoms tend to worsen.
 For example, dysphagia may reach the point where a pure liquid diet is required.

 Other advanced signs and symptoms of esophageal cancer may include:

 - Infection in the digestive tract because of bleeding in the esophagus

 - Fatigue, which may be caused by anemia caused by blood loss; certain medications and cancer treatments; poor sleep due to pain or medication side effects

-It is recommended that all cancer patients undergo palliative care at the same time as cancer-oriented treatment-regardless of whether the cancer treatment is to cure or to control the spread of the disease and prolonging life.
+It is recommended that all cancer patients undergo palliative care at the same time as cancer-oriented treatment-regardless whether the cancer treatment is to cure or to control the spread of the disease and prolong life.
 There are two levels of palliative care for cancer patients.

 - Primary Palliative Care